andreasvirkus/cottage/src/pages/index.md

 I sometimes also write short posts about small development techniques or explanations of code snippets that I may have found useful.
 You can read about them in [/thoughts](/thoughts/).

+**PS!** All sounds on this site are made by me.
+There is also a theme picker (and builder!) at the bottom - play around with it!